 Are Foxes Nocturnal?

 However, occasionally, you may even come across foxes rummaging for food during the daytime hours.
-This behavior arises when they’re being driven out of their homes by lumberjacks and other people who demolish wooded areas.
+This behavior arises when they’re being driven out of their homes by loggers and other people who demolish wooded areas.

 Why Are Foxes Nocturnal?

 As mentioned before, foxes are incredibly adaptive., They adjust to the environment they live in to ensure their survival.
 The reach of human civilization has extended so close to humans, continuing to infringe upon the natural habitat of all these animals.
 This is why you often find these creatures lurking around in your neighborhood.
 Foxes are no exception.